paveldej/Security-System/README.md

 ### Connecting to a power source

 In order to use the terminal you have to connect it to some power source.
-For ease of use, we have provided a battery that you can to connect using the pins on the front of the battery/chassis to the back of the terminal.
+For ease of use, we have provided a battery that you can connect using the pins on the front of the battery/chassis to the back of the terminal.

 You can use a USB-C to power either the terminal directly or to charge the battery.
 To turn the battery on, hold down the black button on the bottom of the battery.